Create the Vote 2014

 and on October 24th, all of our supporters will automatically share a message simultaneously in one HUGE blast!

-Over the next three months, the race to elect the next Governor of Massachusetts will provide candidates and voters the opportunity to discuss the strengths and challenges of the Commonwealth and debate how we can strengthen the economy, improve our schools, and make our communities healthier and safer.
+Over the next two months, the Gubernatorial election and Legislative races will provide candidates and voters the opportunity to discuss the strengths and challenges of the Commonwealth and debate how we can strengthen the economy, improve our schools, and make our communities healthier and safer.
 Arts matter in Massachusetts and should be part of the discussion.

 Show that Massachusetts voters care about the arts!